Cameroon-Developer-Network/welcome-to-cdn/README.md

 ![Cameroon Dev Network](https://img.shields.io/badge/Proud%20Cameroonian%20Dev-%F0%9F%87%A8%F0%9F%87%AC-green?style=for-the-badge)

-Welcome to the **Cameroon Developer Network** — a growing community of developers from Cameroon 🇨🇲 who believe in collaboration, growth, and lifting each other up.
+Welcome to the **Cameroon Developer Network** — a growing community of developers from Cameroon 🇨🇲 who believe in collaboration, growth, and lifting each other.

 ## 🎯 Mission
 To bring together Cameroonian developers to share, collaborate, and grow through open source and tech initiatives.